bodywork-ml/bodywork-core/docs/key_concepts.md

 ## Deployment from Git Repos

-Bodywork requires projects to be stored and distributed as Git repositories - e.g. on GitHub.
+Bodywork requires projects to be stored and distributed as Git repositories - e.g. hosted on GitHub.
 It will clone the project repository directly and execute the stages defined within it, according to the workflow DAG.
 At no point is there any need to build Docker images and push them to a container registry.
 This simplifies the [CI/CD](https://en.wikipedia.org/wiki/CI/CD) pipeline for your project, so that you can focus on the aspects (e.g. tests) that are more relevant to your machine learning task.

 ![bodywork_diagram](images/ml_pipeline.svg)